Search for anything...

 Features

-• Solid Frame Using Die Cast PartsK1 SE has a rigid frame with aluminum alloy parts made by integrated die casting.
+• Solid Frame Using Die Cast PartsCreality 3d printer k1 se has a rigid frame with aluminum alloy parts made by integrated die casting.
 It also features corner gussets and crossbeams on both sides to reinforce the frame.
-So, this creality 3d printer can operate steadily with minimal shaking.
+It can effectively reduce vibration during high-speed operation and be more stable

-• Auto Calibration with One TapGive it a tap and walk away.
-The K1 SE auto-calibration gets everything ready for you.
-Bid farewell to the frustrating leveling work with calibration paper.
+• Auto Calibration with One ClickGive it a tap and walk away.
+This creality 3d printers offers one-click auto-calibration and z-offset gets everything ready for you.
+Bid farewell to the frustrating leveling work with calibration paper

 Brand: Creality